 The question asked of me in relation to all of this was, “How”?
 We had corresponded about what I was developing and why.
 However, the question of How caught me off-guard.
 I realized that this was the question representing my life’s mission.
 Using descriptive phenomenology, I had written down what I perceived as I sought this Kingdom with St. Joan and St. Thérèse of Lisieux, Joan’s spiritual sister and co-secondary patroness of France.
 I called it walking the Trail of the Dogmatic Creed with St. Joan and St. Thérèse.
 The metaphor of walking the trail developed into a full allegorical expression as the experiences along the way merged into a system which became a narrative with substantive, core ontological and epistemological meaning.
 Martin Heidegger, an assistant to the founder of modern day phenomenology, Edmund Husserl, proposed that true ontology required phenomenology, a proposition demonstrated through my own life experience.
 I came to understand my own being through this system of knowing.
 It now was the “how” of the system that remained to be explained.
 This is what my acquaintance wanted to know and that is what I sought to answer.

 I knew that in order to answer the How, I needed to understand the philosophy behind my metaphor of the Trail with its allegorical narrative in addition to its theology.
-I therefore reinterpreted my descriptive model through the lens of Edith Stein, Edmund Husserl’s second assistant alongside Heidegger, who, though being born Jewish, converted to the Catholic faith and later became a Carmelite nun.
-Through Edith Stein and with the assistance of other phenomenological writers such as demonstrated at the beginning of this writing, I began to piece together the How.
-The answer brought me full circle back to one of the earliest influences on me from Edith Stein years ago.
+I therefore reinterpreted my descriptive model through the lens of Edith Stein, Edmund Husserl’s second assistant alongside Heidegger, and who, though being born Jewish, converted to the Catholic faith and later became a Carmelite nun.
+Through Edith Stein and with the assistance of other phenomenological writers, I began to piece together the How.
+The answer brought me full circle back to one of Stein’s earliest influences on me years ago.
 I realized that Edith both initiated this important element of my model as well as concluded it.
 At it’s core was Husserl’s phenomenological method of epoché, or bracketing, combined with Stein’s work on empathy.

 The result is a methodology I term “empathic devotion” which leads to the bracketing, the suspension, of pre-existing attitudes and dogmatic beliefs in order to see the world through another’s vantage point.
 My devotion to Joan of Arc was empathic in that I sought more than simply to be inspired by her life; I sought to see the world as she saw it, to understand Heaven and earth the way she understood them.
 This empathic devotion relied on a pre-existing Platonic, Augustinian Holy Realism I had acquired two decades previously and that now animated my will to move with it, journey toward its destination, and to form my intellect along the way according to what I knew to be true rather than vice-versa.